MarkZH/vintagebackup/wiki/code_style.md

 ## General

-Most codestyle is enforce by [ruff](https://docs.astral.sh/ruff/) with the ruff.toml configuration in the testing directory.
+Most codestyle is enforced by [`ruff`](https://docs.astral.sh/ruff/) with the ruff.toml configuration in the testing directory.

 ## Make alignment safe from renaming and reindenting